 Quick Prompt for the Inner Critic (copy-paste)

-A single prompt is the simplest way to begin: one question, one gentle shift.
+This is the simplest way to begin: one question, one gentle shift — especially helpful when your mind feels crowded.

 Mini Prompt Flow — 3-Minute Reset (copy-paste)